 The different types of mammals are classified into 21 groups including aardvarks, anteaters, bats, carnivores, cetaceans, elephants, marsupials, monotremes, primates, rodents, treeshrews and many others.
 This article explores mammal classification in order to better understand their diversity and common characteristics.

-The aardvark is a burrowing, nocturnal placental mammal and is the only living species in its group.
+Aardvarks (Tubulidentata) are burrowing, nocturnal placental mammals.
+There is only one living species in the group.
 The aardvark has a long snout, arched back and coarse fur.
 Their diet consists of primarily ants and termites, which it procures by tearing open the insects' nests with its long claws.
 Aardvarks inhabit savannas, woodlands and grasslands in sub-Saharan Africa, a range that extends from southern Egypt to the Cape of Good Hope.
 The closest living relatives to the aardvark includes cetaceans and the even-toed hoofed mammals.

-Anteaters and their relatives are a group of placental mammals that includes anteaters, armadillos and sloths.
+Armadillos, sloths, and anteaters (Xenarthra) are a group of placental mammals that includes anteaters, armadillos and sloths.
 Anteaters are native to South America and one species, the armadillo, inhabits the southern United States.
 There are about 29 species of anteaters and their relatives alive today.
 Anteaters and their relatives are diverse in form.
 They are notable for the unique joints in their backbone which provide them with the strength and support they need to dig and burrow.
 The closest living relatives to the anteaters and their relatives are the pangolins.

-Hares, pikas and rabbit are small terrestrial mammals that can be found in a diverse range of habitats on every continent except Australia and Antarctica.
+Hares, rabbits, and pikas (Lagomorpha) are small terrestrial mammals that can be found in a diverse range of habitats on every continent except Australia and Antarctica.
 Lagomorphs have short tails, large ears, eyes that are positioned high on each side of the head, and narrow, slitlike nostriles that they are able to close completely.